cockfishson/spring_copy/README.md

 # spring_copy
-This repo is used to make spring.io copy during Internship
+This repo is used to make spring.io copy during Internship.
+Made by Pavel "Cockfishson"